Advisor and Club Member Handbook

 • Clubs must have a minimum of 10 current CLC student members.
 Five of which should be officers including President, Vice President, Secretary, Treasurer, and Student Senate Liaison.

 • Attend or send at least one club liaison to no less than 2 Student Senate meetings per a month.
 The club liaison role is not limited to just one student and students may rotate as needed.

 • Clubs have to renew their registration and get approval from Student Senate at the beginning of every semester to maintain their Central Lakes College administratively approved status.

 Clubs can lose their status due to the following:

-- Failure to attend the required amount of Student Senate
+• Failure to attend the required amount Student Senate meetings.

-- Failure to meet at least once per month.
+• Failure to meet at least once per a month.

-- Failure to maintain the required amount of active
+• Failure to maintain the required amount of active members.

-- All clubs must hold meetings regularly to discuss club concerns, events, activities,
+• All clubs must hold meetings regularly to discuss club concerns, events, activities etc.

-- It is up to the club to decide whether to meet monthly, bi-weekly, or The Secretary should be designated to take minutes during meetings, and these minutes should be shared with the entire club regularly.
+• It is up to the club to decide whether to meet monthly, bi-weekly, or weekly.
+The Secretary should be designated to take minutes during meetings and these minutes should be shared with the entire club regularly.